Cyantosh0/golang/README.md

 # Learn Go

+## go 1.18 beta
+To install the beta, go to page https://go.dev/doc/tutorial/generics To run the program:
+> go1.18beta1 run main.go

 ### Go Generics
-The generics feature is available in Beta 1.
-To install the beta, go to page https://go.dev/doc/tutorial/generics
+The generics feature is available in 1.18

-To run the program:
-> go1.18beta1 run main.go

-<b>Replacing interface{} with any</b>
+### interface
+We can use any instead of interface{} in 1.18